krishnakadiyala/NPAcourse/labs/Section_01_Network_Automation_Fundamentals_with_Ansible/Ansible_Lab_03_CLI_Config.md

 ##### Step 8

 Add one more play into the playbook.
 This last play will target both Juniper and Cisco devices in a single play.
 The variables also need to be modified so they can be accessed individually through a dictionary.
-In the task rather than access an individual variable the syntax will be `vendor_commands` for the parent key and stored inside that key are variables `ios` and `junos`.
-Since `ansible_network_os` will return the OS of each vendor then the commands can be access through these variables.
+In this task, rather than accessing an individual variable, the syntax will be `vendor_commands` for the parent key while the variables stored inside that key are `ios` and `junos`.
+Since `ansible_network_os` will return the OS of each vendor, the commands can be accessed through these variables.

 > Note: Later on this course will go into more detail on how to access data inside a dictionary.